Ching Ling Foo: Biography

-Ching Ling Foo was born in Beijing on May 11, 1854, He studied traditional Chinese magic and was a well-respected performer in his homeland.
+Ching Ling Foo was born in Tianjin, Qing dynasty, on May 11, 1854, He studied traditional Chinese magic and was a well-respected performer in his homeland.

 During a typical performance, he stunned the audience by breathing smoke and fire or producing ribbons and a 15 ft pole from his mouth.
-One of his sensational tricks had Foo using a sword to cut the head of a serving boy off at the shoulders.
+One of his sensational tricks had Chee using a sword to cut the head of a serving boy off at the shoulders.
 Then, to the amazement of the audience, the “beheaded” boy turns and exits the stage.

 Another trick involved producing a huge bowl, full to the brim with water, from out of an empty cloth.
 He would then pull a small child from the bowl.

+He brought his show to the 1898 Trans-Mississippi and International Exposition in Omaha, Nebraska.
 When he brought his show to the United States in 1898, he began offering a $1,000 reward to anyone who could reproduce his water trick.
 (This was quite a large sum for the time, equivalent to about $33,050 in 2021.)

 New York-born William Robinson, who worked occasionally as a magician, decided to try for the $1,000.
-Foo rebuffed him.
+Chee rebuffed him.
 Unable to claim the $1,000, Robinson developed a Chinese-style show of his own and recreated himself as Chung Ling Soo.
-Robinson, in the guise of Soo, traveled to Europe and a deep rivalry was begun between the two men.
+Robinson, in the guise of Chung, traveled to Europe and a deep rivalry was begun between the two men.

-A group of Chinese women with bound feet, including Foo's wife, accompanied the magician outside China and was shown as another attraction.
-Other members of Foo's family would also participate in his act.
+A group of Chinese women with bound feet, including Chee's wife, accompanied the magician outside China and was shown as another attraction.
+Other members of Chee's family would also participate in his act.
 He would often conjure his daughter, Chee Toy, onto the stage while his son would perform acrobatics and juggling.

-Ching Ling Foo died in Shanghai in 1922, aged 69 years.
+Ching Ling Foo died in Shanghai, Republic of China in 1922, aged 69 years.